openintents/openintents/tools/SensorSimulator/readme_SensorSimulator.txt

 ---------------------------------------------------------
 release: 0.9.0
-date: 2008-09-03
+date: 2008-09-05

 upgrade to Android SDK 0.9.
-- no changes were necessary in SensorSimulator application
+- adapt new conventions for accelerometer and orientation sensors.

 ---------------------------------------------------------
 release: 0.1.7